 Faceted navigation: Often used on e-commerce websites, faceted navigations offer a number of sorting and filtering options to help visitors more easily locate the URL they’re looking for out of a stack of thousands or even millions of URLs.
 For example, you could sort a clothing page by price: low to high, or filter the page to view only size: small.

 Favicon: A favicon is a small icon (16x16px) representing your brand, business, or website, displayed on browser tabs, search history, and bookmark lists.
-A favicon has no direct influence on SEO, but it does improve usability which in turn increase user engagement metric, which are a ranking factor.
+A favicon has no direct influence on SEO, but it does improve usability which in turn increases the user engagement metric, which is a ranking factor.

 Featured Snippet: When the search term is in the form of a question the first listing in the SERPs might be in the form of a featured snippet.
 It is displayed in a box with an answer summary and the website link underneath.
 By using structured data we can help Google better understand our content and this can help us get our content listed as a featured snippet.
 Google determines programmatically which website best answers the question and displays it, however.